 Can you talk during a chess game?
 Yes, but only when it is relevant.
 As per the standard rules in chess, a player is not allowed to disturb the opponent by making unreasonable claims, unreasonable draw offers, or any sort of noise.

 In chess, as you may already know that FIDE is the international body that governs all chess competitions.
 So the standard rules are followed as mentioned in the FIDE Laws of chess.
 In that, there article 11 is completely about the conduct of players.

 So, as per the 5th clause of this article 11, a player is not allowed to distract or annoy the opponent by any means.
 The player can’t make unreasonable claims, appeals, draw offers, or any kind of noise that would annoy the opponent.

-Moreover, as per the 6th clause of this article 11, if a player violates any portion of article 11.1 to 11.6 serious penalties in accordance with article 12.9 shall be imposed on him/her.
+Moreover, as per the 6th clause of this article 11, if a player violates any portion of articles 11.1 to 11.6 serious penalties in accordance with article 12.9 shall be imposed on him/her.

-As per the article 2.9 the arbiter has following options available for imposing the penalty.
+As per article 2.9, the arbiter has the following options available for imposing the penalty.